tigerbeetle/tigerbeetle/docs/reference/requests/create_accounts.md

 ### `imported_event_expected`

 The account was not created.
-The [`Account.flags.imported`](../account.md#flagsimported) was expected to be set, as it's not allowed to mix accounts with different `imported` flag in the same batch.
-The first account determines the entire operation.
+The [`Account.flags.imported`](../account.md#flagsimported) was set on the first account of the batch, but not all accounts in the batch.
+Batches cannot mix imported accounts with non-imported accounts.

 ### `imported_event_not_expected`